DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/mod-finder/depth-mod-finder.rst

     :align: center

 During the runtime, the execution flow is section 1 -> 3 -> 2 -> 4 -> 3 -> 4 -> 5.
 When defining model, set ``detection.detection_status`` to ``0`` which would reset to setup working cell stage.
 Then it enters stage 2 defining model.
-Afterwards, it statys on stage 3 detection mode until you change the variable to reset the stage.
+Afterwards, it stays on stage 3 detection mode until you change the variable to reset the stage.

 .. image:: images/depth_modfinder_temp.png
     :align: center